 Personal and sensitive questions should always be asked first hand, but on the other hand, questions such as number of bedrooms/bathrooms, property type, age of property, and rebuild costs, can be pre-populated using data, giving the consumer the option just to confirm.

-In reality, the easiest route to market will win, and insurers who fail to adopt a streamline approach will be left behind.
+In reality, the easiest route to market will win, and insurers who fail to adopt a streamlined approach will be left behind.

 Outra has access to every single household survey that has been performed since 2000 and coverage on most variables are over 20 million in actual volume allowing brands to pre-populate home insurance application forms via an API, within seconds.